LitraTech/ltme_node/README.md

 `~get_background_intensity_threshold` ([std_srvs/Empty](http://docs.ros.org/api/std_srvs/html/srv/Empty.html)): Returns currently active value of background intensity threshold.
 Before making a distance measurement, the sensor samples background light intensity and returns an invalid result if intensity value exceeds the threshold.

 `~set_background_intensity_threshold` ([ltme_node/SetBackgroundIntensityThreshold]): Sets value for background intensity threshold.
 Valid values are between 0 and 4095 inclusive.
-Higher threshold value means toleration to more intense background light (at the cost of greater possibillity of phantom echo), and a value of 4095 completely disables background light intensity check.
+Higher threshold value means toleration to more intense background light (at the cost of greater possibility of phantom echo), and a value of 4095 completely disables background light intensity check.

 `~quit_driver` ([std_srvs/Empty](http://docs.ros.org/api/std_srvs/html/srv/Empty.html)): Instructs the driver to quit its process.
 This service can be handy when updating device firmware, as LDCP only allows one connection at a time, and the driver has to be terminated before running the updater.